britter/website/src/content/blogs/2024-12-20-hello-world.md

 ### 1. **Developer Productivity Engineering (DPE)**

 Developer Productivity Engineering is the next frontier after DevOps, focusing on optimizing the developer experience to remove bottlenecks and improve efficiency.
-As a former leader of the Developer Productivity team at **Gradle, Inc.**, I bring unparalleled experience in optimizing workflows, toolchains, and CI/CD pipelines.
+As a former leader of the Developer Productivity team at **Gradle Inc.**, I bring unparalleled experience in optimizing workflows, toolchains, and CI/CD pipelines.
 Services include:

 - Developer workflow optimization